A Brighter Summer Day

-A Brighter Summer Day is a 1991 Taiwanese epic teen crime drama film directed by Edward Yang, associated with the "New Taiwanese Cinema."
-The English title is derived from the lyrics of Elvis Presley's "Are You Lonesome Tonight?".
+A Brighter Summer Day is a 1991 Taiwanese epic crime drama film directed by Edward Yang, associated with the New Taiwanese Cinema.
+Its English title is derived from the lyrics of Elvis Presley's 1960 rendition of "Are You Lonesome Tonight?".
+Set in the late 1950s and early '60s, the film centers on Hsiao Si’r (Chang Chen), a boy from a middle-class home who veers into juvenile delinquency.

 The film was selected as the Taiwanese entry for the Best Foreign Language Film at the 64th Academy Awards but was not nominated.

-Set in the late 1950s and early 1960s, the film centers on Xiao Si’r (Chang Chen), a boy from a middle-class home who veers into juvenile delinquency.

-A Brighter Summer Day was ranked 78th in the 2022 Sight & Sound Greatest Films of All Time poll, one of four Chinese-language films to be included and above Yang's Yi Yi.
+Since its release, A Brighter Summer Day has been praised as one of Yang's best works, one of the best films of the 1990s, of the 20th century and one of the greatest films of all time.
+It ranked 78th in the 2022 Sight & Sound Greatest Films of All Time poll, one of four Chinese-language films to be included, and above Yang's Yi Yi.

-Plot
+Plot summary

-Zhang Zhen (nickname Si'r), a junior high student in 1959 Taipei, is forced to attend night school after failing a test.
+Chang Chen (nickname Si'r), a junior high student in 1959 Taipei, is forced to attend night school after failing a test.
 This upsets his father, a career government worker, who is aware of and worried about the delinquency rampant among night school students.
-The next morning, Si'r and his father listen to a radio broadcast of distinguished students.
+The next morning, Si'r and his father listen to a radio broadcast featuring distinguished students.

-In 1960, Si'r, along with his best friend, Cat, spy on an actress changing clothes during the filming of a drama in a movie studio.
-Caught by a guard, they steal his flashlight and flee back to school.
-Si'r, noticing movement in a darkened classroom, turns on the flashlight and startles a pair of lovers but does not see their faces.
-Two gangs, the Little Park Boys and their rivals the 217s, are introduced.
-Si'r is not a member of either gang but he is closer to the Little Park Boys.
-The Little Park Boys are led by Honey, who is hiding in Tainan from police after killing one of the 217s over his girlfriend, Ming.
+In 1960, Si'r, along with his best friend Cat, spy on an actress changing clothes during the filming of a drama in a movie studio.
+After being caught by a guard, they steal his flashlight and flee back to school.
+Si'r, noticing movement in a darkened classroom, turns on the flashlight and startles a pair of lovers, though he does not see their faces.
+Two gangs, the Little Park Boys and their rivals, the 217s, are introduced.
+Si'r is not a member of either gang, but he is closer to the Little Park Boys.
+The Little Park Boys are led by Honey, who is hiding in Tainan from the police after killing one of the 217s over his girlfriend Ming.
 Sly leads the gang in his absence.
-Sly and Si'r become rivals after Si'r gets Sly in trouble, believing him and his girlfriend, Jade, to be the pair of lovers he saw.
+Sly and Si'r become rivals after Si'r gets Sly in trouble, believing that Sly and his girlfriend, Jade, are the pair of lovers he saw.
 Meanwhile, Si'r and Ming meet by chance and become friends.